fynv/LiveKit/README.md

 ## Installation

-LiveKit for Windows x64 (Python 3.7) is available as a conda package:
+LiveKit for Windows x64 is available as a conda package:
 ```
 conda install -c fyplus livekit
 ```